apache/incubator-horaedb-proto/README.md

 Protocol buffer files for CeresDB.

-# Usage
+# User Guides

 ## Rust

-Add this to your Cargo.toml:
+Add the following dependency to your Cargo.toml, and specify a precise commit hash:

 ```
 ceresdbproto = { git = "https://github.com/CeresDB/ceresdbproto.git"}